P-ks/daily-dev-project/README.md

 <br>

-# Welcome to the daily.dev
+# Welcome to the daily.dev repo

 We know how hard it is to be a developer.
 It doesn't have to be. <br/>
 daily.dev is the homepage every developer deserves. <br/>